carpool-and-go/carpool-and-go.github.io/docs/index.md

 `“So there’s this little location tab Arrive time and leave time.
 I feel like if you could make the tabs more user friendly that would be easy for the users.
 Also on the arrive time and leave time some websites have it where the user can just click on the time instead of typing it out.
 So if you can give an option of clicking instead of typing would be more user friendly. `

+To summarize, these different bits of feedback mainly commented on things that we are able to develop further if we were to revisit this project.
+These include an incentive system for drivers, varying form fields, user interface changes, and all in all making the website more user friendly.

-These feedbacks are crucial and important to us.
-We have taken them into consideration and appreciate the community for giving us such gracious criticisms and praise.
+We have taken this feedback into consideration and appreciate the community for giving us such gracious criticisms and praise.
 We aim to create a service that benefits all those involved and with more time we can continue to create something that everyone can gain from.

 ## Deployment
 ![ci-badge](https://github.com/carpool-and-go/carpool-and-go/actions/workflows/ci.yml/badge.svg)